Welcome from our Chair & Chief Executive

 - talking openly about the things that tenants tell us are important.

-We will be keeping a strong focus on Gypsy/Travellers by:
+We will keep a strong focus on Gypsy/Travellers by:

 - monitoring landlords’ achievement of the minimum standards for sites;